Soojin-Lee0819/Computational-Artwork/April6/README.md

 # Arduino Sound Assignment: Epic Birthday Celebration!

 ## Description
 For this weeek, I was instructed to make a music instrument using both digital and analog sensors.
-Following an instruction, I created an all-in-one birthday celebration kit that you can use to not only play a birthday song but also wish your friend, family, or beloved ones with cute surprises.
+Following an instruction, I created an all-in-one birthday celebration kit that you can use to not only play a birthday song but also wish your friend, family, or beloved ones a happy birthday with cute surprises.

 ![alt-text](Images/birthday.jpg)